saks0106/Data_Analyst_Projects/README.md

 #### Project 3: Machine Learning

-1. **Machine Learning**: Machine Learning in Data Science has become popular these days as like allows the user to feed a computer algorithm an immense amount of data and have the computer analyze and make data-driven recommendations and decisions based on only the input data.
+1. **Machine Learning**: Machine Learning in Data Science has become popular these days as it allows the user to feed a computer algorithm an immense amount of data and have the computer analyze and make data-driven recommendations and decisions based on only the input data.

 #### Personal Take:
 I order to know Data Science, knowledge of few Python libraries are needed like **Pandas**, **Numpy**, **Matplotlib**, **SKLearn** for Models along with **Deep Learning** library like **Tensorflow with Keras**. **I do have a working knowledge on all these libraries** mentioned & have used these wherever possible in by Data Analyst Projects